kapawlak/128A_Remote/lab4-RC/lab4.md

 - One 56-μF capacitor
 ---
 # Part I: Circuit Elements
 In this Part of the lab, we will review the concepts and mathematical descriptions of some common circuit elements.
+You need two separate bits of information from this section:

+- The equation that gives you **equivalent capacitance**/equivalent resistance for elements in series or parallel
+- The equation that describes the voltage across the capacitive element of a **charging or discharging RC circuit **over time.

+You will be making four circuits and using the equivalent capacitance (bit 1) to calculate the time constant of the RC circuit (bit 2) in this lab.
+This lab might seem long, but you are doing the same short experiment, with slight changes, four times in a row!
+####
+The longest part of this lab is the theory, which you should have covered in the corresponding PHYS4 lectures.If you are struggling with this part, please reach out to your TAs.

 ## 1. Resistors and Ohm’s Law
 If there is a potential difference, electrons (negatively charged) will move from low potential to high potential.
 The movement of electrons forms current.
 Current is defined as the rate at which charges move: